 Report on other legal and regulatory requirements

-This report, including opinion, has been prepared for, and only for, the company's members as a body in accordance with the Companies Act 2002 and for no other purposes.
-As required by the Companies Act 2002, we report to you, based on our audit, that
+This report, including the opinion, has been prepared for, and only for, the company's members as a body in accordance with the Companies Act, CAP 212 Act No. 12 of 2002 and for no other purposes.